Normal liquid $^3$He studied by Path Integral Monte Carlo with a parametrized partition function: Independent-particle model

-We solved numerically Eqs.~(\ref{eq:gc_N}) and (\ref{eq:gc_E}) fixing the density at $m N/\Omega=0.081$~g/cm$^3$, and report our results in Fig.~\ref{fig:res_helike}.
-Notice the presence of a cusp in the curves $E_T(\xi)$ in correspondence of the critical value $\xi_\mathrm{c}$.
+where $m=3.016$ a.m.u. is the mass of $^3$He.
+We notice that by tuning the two parameters, and $\alpha_1$ in particular, one can also obtain a free dispersion ($\alpha_1$=0, short dashed line in Fig.~\ref{fig:disp_models}) or a Bogoliubov-like dispersion ($\sqrt{\alpha_1\alpha_2/\hbar^2} \sim 160 $ [m/s]).
+Here the two parameters $\alpha_1$ and $\alpha_2$ are taken such that $\alpha_2=2.55 $ \AA \ and $\sqrt{\alpha_1\alpha_2/\hbar^2} = 302 $ [m/s].
+The studied dispersion is shown in Fig.~\ref{fig:disp_models} by a continuous line.
+We solved numerically Eqs.~(\ref{eq:gc_N}) and (\ref{eq:gc_E}) fixing the density at $m N/\Omega=0.081$~g/cm$^3$, and report our results in Fig.~\ref{fig:res_helike} for the fully polarized (panels (a) and (b)) and unpolarized (panels (c) and (d)) systems.
+Notice the presence of a cusp in the curves $E_T(\xi)$ in correspondence of the critical value $\xi_\mathrm{c}$ for both the $P=1$ and $P=0$ cases.
 This behavior is due to the fact that the system undergoes BEC and hence a progressively larger macroscopic number of particles occupies the lowest-energy state, $\epsilon=0$, contributing to an abrupt reduction of the average energy and a non-analytic behavior of $E_T(\xi)$.
+In particular, we find that the value of $\xi$ at the critical point is twice as large in the $P=0$ regime than in the $P=1$ case (see Figs.~\ref{fig:res_helike}(c) and (a)).
+Additionally, the behaviour of $E_T(\xi)$ is steeper in the polarized case than in the unpolarized case (see Fig.~\ref{fig:exi_bulk_SI} in Appendix \ref{app:pol_vs_unpol}).
+As a consequence, one has $E^{P=0}_T(\xi=1)>E^{P=1}_T(\xi=1)$ and, conversely, $E^{P=0}_T(\xi=-1)<E^{P=1}_T(\xi=-1)$.
+The energies of the polarized and unpolarized cases are the same at $\xi=0$, that is $E^{P=0}_T(\xi=0)\equiv E^{P=1}_T(\xi=0)$.

-We report in Fig.~\ref{fig:res_helike}(b) the $\xi_E(T)$ functions, computed numerically from Eqs.~(\ref{eq:gc_N}) and (\ref{eq:gc_E}), at energies corresponding to the critical points of the $E_T(\xi)$ curves (see Fig.~\ref{fig:res_helike}(a)) for $T=4, 6, 8$, and $10$~K. One can see that the functions $\xi_E(T)$ are characterized by two regimes: there is a steep increase at low temperatures, until the critical point $\xi_\mathrm{c}$ is reached.
+We report in Figs.~\ref{fig:res_helike}(b) and \ref{fig:res_helike}(d) the $\xi_E(T)$ functions, computed numerically from Eqs.~(\ref{eq:gc_N}) and (\ref{eq:gc_E}), at energies corresponding to the critical points of the $E_T(\xi)$ curves (see Figs.~\ref{fig:res_helike}(a) \ref{fig:res_helike}(c) respectively) for $T=4, 6, 8$, and $10$~K. One can see that these functions are characterized by two regimes: there is a steep increase at low temperatures, until the critical point $\xi_\mathrm{c}$ is reached.
 Subsequently, the increase is less pronounced.
-This double regime reflects the fact that the system goes through the superfluid transition.
-As shown in Fig.~\ref{fig:res_helike}(b), we found that the following function
+This double regime of $\xi_E(T)$ reflects the fact that the system goes through the superfluid transition.
+The effect of a non-zero polarization is to flatten the $\xi_E(T)$ curves.
+Figures~\ref{fig:res_helike}(b) and \ref{fig:res_helike}(d), also report a fit the numerical data according to